ewernqvi/mvc_rest_demo/README.md

 we simply pick out the correct resource from the existing list method.
 We also introduced a new concept called promises or futures in java.

-In an asynchronous word promises are as important as try and catch in the synchronous world.
+In an asynchronous world promises are as important as try and catch in the synchronous world.
 The promise let us manage dependencies between shared resources in a nice way, I found the following [blog post](http://andyshora.com/promises-angularjs-explained-as-cartoon.html) about promises really good, please have a look.